RachTheRad/SoIN_Housing_Analysis/README.md

 To run this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
+1. Clone the repository: `git clone https://github.com/your-username/your-project.git` down to an easily accessible location on your computer using GitBash or the Terminal on Mac.
-2. Install the necessary dependencies: `pip install -r requirements.txt`
+2. Install the necessary dependencies: `pip install -r requirements.txt` via the Terminal in your IDE/Git Bash or the Terminal in Mac.
-3. Explore the Jupyter notebooks or scripts in the respective folders.
+3. Download the County Market Tracker file from Kaggle [County Market Tracke](https://www.kaggle.com/datasets/rachelradwanski/real-estate-market-tracker-by-county/data).
+Save it in the same place as the project.
+3. Open HA_Cap_NB1.ipynb and run the code blocks in order.

 ## Dependencies